Mikael Sehul: Biography

 Mikael was born to Abeto Hezeqeyas Wolde Hawaryot and Woizero Ishate Mariam, the daughter of Azzaz Yakub in the district of Na'eder.
 Both of his parents claimed descent from the Solomonic dynasty through his ancestor Ras Faris the Great, and his father used the title Abeto, a prince of imperial cadet line.
-Mikael's first official wife was Woizero Walatta Gabr'el (died at Adwa after 1766); his second was Princess Aster, daughter of Empress Mentewab.
+Mikael's first official wife was WoizeroWalatta Gabr'el (died at Adwa after 1766); his second was Princess Aster, daughter of Empress Mentewab.

 Sehul first enters history as having played a part in some of the difficulties that were experienced by the delegation sent to Cairo to obtain a new Abuna (bishop) for the empire in 1745.
 On their outbound trip, the party had been held up at Massawa by the local Naib for six months, and only released them after they gave him half of their funds.
 On the return trip, Abuna Yohannes was held for ransom at Arqiqo until the abbot of the monastery of Debre Bizen helped him to escape.
 This affront was too serious to be overlooked, and the then Dejazmach Mikael was subjected to a punitive campaign by the Emperor Iyasu II.
 However Dejazmach Mikael remained too powerful, and he was soon forgiven.

 Dejazmach Mikael was offended by the behavior of his superior Ras Anda Haymanot king of Midre Bahri during a hunting expedition, and returned to Adwa which he fortified, and rebelled from Anda Haymanot.
 Eventually Mikael fought, captured, then executed his one-time master in 1759.
 Adwa was located at a strategic point on the trade route between Massawa and Gondar, and from the fees and duties he extracted he was able to recruit an army of 8000 men and arm them with muskets.

 During the reign of Iyasu II's successor Iyoas I, Dejazmach Mikael found himself the beneficiary of two dynastic ties to the Imperial house: Empress Mentewab in 1769 married him to her daughter Aster, and Mikael's son, Wolde Hawaryat, was married to another daughter of the Empress, Altash.
 It was at this time that Mikael was granted the title of Ras.